UUP councillors 'walk out' on Irish speaker Linda Ervine

 She said Mr Lyons was an "old friend" of her husband and had called her in advance to explain there had been "certain wrangling within Down Council" and that the Irish language had become embroiled in the dispute.

-"That's something I'm always upset to hear, because I hate to hear of the language being abused or used in a way that would be offensive to people."'Wake-up call'
+"That's something I'm always upset to hear, because I hate to hear of the language being abused or used in a way that would be offensive to people."

 Mrs Ervine said she had entitled her presentation "a hidden history" because many people were not "aware of the many, many historical links between the Protestant/unionist community and the Irish language.